 There is also the color of the fruit to consider.
 For trees that hold their fruit over the winter, red or golden fruit can add interest to an otherwise bleak landscape.

-Height and Spread: Most crabapple trees do not get very tall, making them a nice accent for the front of your home.
+Most crabapple trees do not get very tall, making them a nice accent for the front of your home.
 They also usually spread in proportion to their height.
 Some grow in weeping or dwarf forms giving you an even more compact look for tighter spaces.
 One tree even grows like a column, spreading very little over time.
-Make sure that the tree you pick will fit in the spot your are going to plant it in, taking into account room for future growth.
+Make sure that the tree you pick will fit in the spot you are going to plant it in, taking into account room for future growth.

-White Flowered Crabapple Trees
+White-Flowered Crabapple Trees

 - "Golden Raindrops" - Pink buds to white blooms - Golden fruit - Oak-shaped leaves turn gold in fall

 - "Red Jade" - White blooms - Red fruit - Lovely weeping form

 - "Molten Lava" - Red fruit - Weeping habit with pretty yellow bark

-- "Sargent" - White blooms - Red fruit - Shrubby dwarf variety - Sometimes blooms and fruits profusely in alternate years.
+- "Sargent" - White blooms - Red fruit - Shrubby dwarf variety - Sometimes blooms and fruits profusely in alternate years

 - "David" - Pink buds to white blooms - Red fruit - Blooms heavily alternate years